Tanden, the Center

 It is through one's center that one grows whole and becomes self-assured, independent of success and victories — therefore unharmed by failure and defeat.
 This self-assured state of mind is simply: I am who I am.

-The book about the life energy qi, with exercises on how to awaken and use it.
+QiIncrease your life energy.
+The life energy qi (ki) explained, with exercises on how to awaken and use it.
+Click the image to see the book at Amazon (paid link).

 More about the book here.